FirebaseExtended/firebase-queue/README.md

-Initializing the workers is fairly simple, simply specify the location of the queue, give it an access token, number of processes to run, and a processing function that takes a snapshot of the queue item, and two callback functions - one for if it completes successfully, and one for if it errors
+Initializing the workers is fairly simple, simply specify the location of the queue, give it an access token, number of processes to run, and a processing function that takes a snapshot of the queue item, and three callback functions - one for reporting back progress, one if the function completes successfully, and one for if it errors

 ```js
 var Q = require('firebase-queue');